DUoS and TNUoS Charges Explained

 What is TNUoS?

-TNUoS stands for (Transmission Network Use of System) and are charges on your energy bill imposed by the transmission network to help cover their costs of maintaining and operating the high-voltage transmission network that transports electricity from power stations to local distribution networks.
+TNUoS stands for (Transmission Network Use of System) and is a charge on your energy bill imposed by the transmission network to help cover their costs of maintaining and operating the high-voltage transmission network that transports electricity from power stations to local distribution networks.

 These charges are applied to both generators and consumers, ensuring that the infrastructure remains robust and capable of meeting national electricity demands.